-Table 1 : Gall index (1 to 5scales)

 Data were analyzed statistically using analysis of variance and Fisher’s least significant difference (FLSD) was calculated for separation of mean.

+COMMENTS:

+Additional data could have been collected to enrich this work such as no. of eggs, no. of larvae, no. of egg-masses, root gall index (GI) and egg masses index (EI) according to (Sasser et al., 1984), where G.I and E.I are determined as follows: 0: no galls, 1: 1-2, 2: 3-10, 3: 11-30, 4: 31-100, 5: +100 galls or egg masses per plant

+Which statical software did the authors use to analyze their data?

+Which version of this software was utilized?

+How were means separated to comparison?

 RESULTS AND DISCUSSION

 Data presented in Table 2 showed that out of eight cultivars screened against M. incognita, three cultivars viz.
 Arka Amar, Suchitra and Pusa Suhangini were found to be susceptible and other five cultivars viz.
 Red Candiman, American Beauty, Arka Arti, Arka Darshan and White Prosperity were found to be moderately resistant.
-Among the screened cultivars number of galls produced per root system ranged between 24.6 to 33.9.
-Maximum numbers of galls were recorded in the cultivar Pusa Suhangini (33.90) followed by Suchitra (33.20) and minimum numbers of galls were recorded in the cultivar Arka Darshan (24.60).
-This finding is in conformity with the findings made by Khan et al. (2017).
-From the screening trial they reported that gladiolus cultivar White Prosperity was found to be moderately tolerant against F. oxysporum and cultivar American Beauty was found to be moderately tolerant against M. incognita.
-Similarly Mahalik and Mahapatra (2020) screened fifteen gladiolus cultivars against root-knot nematode and none were found to be resistant.
+Among the screened cultivars, number of galls produced per root system ranged from 24.6 to 33.9.
+Maximum numbers of galls were recorded in the cultivar Pusa Suhangini (33.90), followed by Suchitra (33.20), while cultivar Arka Darshan recorded the lowest of 24.60.
+This finding is in conformity with the findings of Khan et al. (2017), who reported that gladiolus cultivar White Prosperity was found to be moderately tolerant against F. oxysporum and cultivar American Beauty was found to be moderately tolerant against M. incognita.
+Similarly, Mahalik and Mahapatra (2020) screened fifteen gladiolus cultivars against root-knot nematode and none were found to be resistant.
 However, the cultivar Precilla and Pink dream were recorded as moderately resistant and all others were classified as susceptible.
-In the present investigation results showed considerable variation in respect of production of galls in roots due to infestation of root-knot nematode in different cultivars of gladiolus.
+In the present study, considerable variation was found regarding galls in the roots due to infestation of root-knot nematode in different cultivars of gladiolus.
 This variability in tolerance to the root-knot nematode might be influenced by host plant genetics and prevailing environmental conditions (Kadam et al., 2014; Negi et al., 2014; Rani et al., 2007).
-Presence of nematode resistance genes makes the plant root less attractive for attacking by plant parasitic nematodes.
+Presence of nematode resistance genes makes the plant root less attractive for attack by plant parasitic nematodes.
 Resistance and susceptibility to plant parasitic nematodes reflect the effect of the plant on the nematode’s ability to reproduce (Sharma et al., 2006).
 Resistant and moderately resistant cultivar reduces nematode reproduction and development thereby directly affects the residual nematode population density under field conditions (Cook and Evans, 1987).
 Breeding programs for resistance to root-knot nematodes by selecting resistant genotypes based on root-knot index in preliminary evaluations, followed by selection based on nematode reproduction in advanced evaluations (Hussey and Janssen, 2004).
-Thus, the use of resistant cultivar is very important component for the management of root- knot nematode population in horticultural crops as these crops are very vulnerable to attack by root-knot nematode
+Thus, the use of resistant cultivar is very important component for the management of root- knot nematode population in horticultural crops as these crops are very vulnerable to attack by root-knot nematode.

+Comments

+Figs. 2 and 3 and Table 2 should be brought to the Results and Discussion section.

+All figures and tables should be self-explanatory.
+For instance, what is SE(d)?
+CD?, etc.

+Fig. 3 should be properly cropped for easy handling.

+What are the pathological, biological, socio-economical and breeding implications of your study?

 CONCLUSION